Aihole inscription: Description

 The inscription has 19 lines of Sanskrit in old Chalukyan script.
 It is on a stone set as a part of the east outer wall of the Meguti temple, with the text covering about 4.75 feet by 2 feet surface.
-The letters are between 0.5 to 0.62 inches in height.
-The stylistic difference suggests that the 18th and 19th lines were corruptions added later, and are not of Ravikirti.
+The letters are between 0.5 and 0.62 inches in height.
+The stylistic difference suggests that the 18th and 19th lines were added later, not attributed to Ravikirti.